quixio/quix-samples/python/transformations/starter_transformation/README.md

 # Starter transformation

-[This sample code](https://github.com/quixio/quix-samples/tree/main/python/transformations/starter_transformation) is an example of how to transform data on the fly between source and destination.
+[This sample code](https://github.com/quixio/quix-samples/tree/main/python/transformations/starter_transformation) is an example of how to transform data on the fly between source and destination Kafka topics.

-The default implementation subscribes to data from the source and publishes to the destination as-well-as printing content to console output.
+The default implementation subscribes to data from the source Kafka topic and publishes to the destination Kafka topic as-well-as printing content to console output.

 Modify the Python code to transform your data on the fly.